All our buildings are made from Russian redwood T&G Shiplap. We do not use any sheet material in our buildings.

 If take down and clear is booked, the existing shed will need to be emptied and disconnected from any electrics before we arrive on site.

 No, PayPal offer a payment option using just your debit/credit card, without a PayPal account.
+Just scroll past the PayPal account login details and you will see a blue button where you can pay with your credit/debit card.
 In either case, payments are processed on their secure servers and our website does not store your debit/credit card details.

 Installation is payable on the day directly to the installer, either by cash or BACS.
 Should you require their bank details, they will be given to you on the day of installation.